Having trouble finding eggs in Sonoma County? Here’s why

 Despite the tight supply, Canter doesn’t anticipate putting a limit on how many egg cartons customers can purchase and hopes that limiting customers doesn’t come up.

-Bill Mattos is the president of the California Poultry Federation said the bird flu has wiped out around 60 million chickens and turkeys which has created a shortage on the market.
+Bill Mattos, the president of the California Poultry Federation, said the bird flu has wiped out around 60 million chickens and turkeys, creating a shortage on the market.

-“The main reason it’s affecting prices in California and everywhere else is because there are a lot less chickens,” he said.

-Mattos said California poultry farmers have implemented “high quality biosecurity standards” to protect egg layers from catching the bird flu like not letting anyone on or off the ranch and requiring workers to wear a hazmat style suit when near the chickens.
+Mattos said California poultry farmers have implemented “high quality biosecurity standards” to protect egg layers from catching the bird flu, such as not letting anyone on or off the ranch and requiring workers to wear a hazmat-style suit when near the chickens.

-Because of these measures, Mattos said keeping the flu away from chickens has been successful but doesn’t expect an ease in the shortage any time soon.
+Mattos said these measures have been successful at keeping the flu away from chickens, but he doesn’t expect an ease in the shortage soon.

 “I don’t think it’s going to get better before the spring, probably because when you get to Easter, demand goes up,” he said.
 “I don’t see the shortage being filled until well into the year.”